Monday, July 01, 2019

 Reflection:

-A young man decided to become a follower of Jesus but he did not leave behind his worldly lifestyle.
-He still was living his sinful and luxurious life and he did not cut his ties with his friends who loved this world more than God.
-After a few months he noticed that he was not able to convince anyone to follow the Lord.
+A young man decided to become a follower of Jesus, but he did not leave behind his worldly lifestyle.
+He continued to live a sinful and luxurious life, and he did not sever his ties with friends who loved the world more than God.
+After a few months, he realized that he had not been able to lead anyone to follow the Lord.

-How could we become effective bearers of the teachings of Jesus?
-We must live simply and we should depend on Jesus in everyday of our lives.
-This doesn’t mean that we just lay idle and wait for the manna from heaven to fall upon us in a silver platter.
-This means that we still have to work hard but at the same time we have to live simply.
-And let the values and teachings of Jesus take control of our life.
+How can we become effective bearers of the teachings of Jesus?
+We must learn to live simply and depend on Jesus in our daily lives.
+This does not mean that we should remain idle and wait for manna from heaven to be served to us on a silver platter.
+Rather, it means that we must continue to work hard while choosing to live simply.
+At the same time, we must allow the values and teachings of Jesus to guide and shape our lives.

-When Jesus sent the seventy-two disciples to their mission He advocated simple living and total dependence on Him.
+When Jesus sent the seventy-two disciples on their mission, He encouraged them to embrace simple living and place their complete trust in Him.
 Why?
-Because it’s only through this that they could become effective bearers of the good news of Jesus.
-It’s only through this way that they would be able to convince others to follow Jesus.
+Because it was through this way of life that they could become effective bearers of the Good News.
+It was through their simplicity, humility, and trust in God that they would be able to inspire others to follow Jesus.

-If we want to become an effective and fruitful laborers of the Lord we have to learn to live a simple life.
-And we have to learn to trust in the providence of the Lord rather than trust in our own selves.
-For the simple reason that this is the lifestyle of Jesus: He lived a simple life and Jesus did not trust on himself He trusted on the will of God.
+If we want to become effective and fruitful laborers for the Lord, we must learn to live simply.
+We must also learn to trust in the providence of God rather than relying solely on ourselves.
+This is the very lifestyle that Jesus modeled for us.
+He lived a simple life, and He did not act according to His own will but remained faithful and obedient to the will of His Father.

 No comments: